leuas/Vrdndi/README.md

 ## Usage/Examples

 Quick start:

-Show the basic model inference
+Show the basic model inference.
+For detail adjustment of demo, please see the docstring in ``demo.py``

 ```bash
 cd Vrdndi/scripts